-This document describes the local resources available on faculty computers to support work with Git versioning system .
-You can read more about Git itself, for example in official tutorial , or in a book Pro Git , resp. in her Czech translation .
-The following document is not a guide to Git, only for its use in the FI MU network environment.
+This document describes the local resources available on faculty computers to support work with the Git versioning system.
+You can read more about Git itself, for example in the official tutorial, or in the book Pro Git, or its English translation.
+The following document is not a guide to Git, only to its use in the FI MU network environment.

-Git is distributed versioning system , which means that there can be several repositories of one project at a time (for example from several developers), and individual changes ( commits ) can be sent or received between these repositories.
+Git is a distributed versioning system, which means that there can be multiple repositories of a single project (for example, from multiple developers) at any one time, and you can distribute or receive changes (commits) between these repositories.

 public_html

-user WWW pages ).
-So, for example, if I already have an existing project in the repository
+user WWW pages).
+So, for example, if I have an existing project in the

 aisa$ mkdir -p /home/xpepa/public_html/git